RickKimball/arduino_examples/README.md

 Examples that work with the "stm32duino core" based on libmaple @ https://github.com/rogerclarkmelbourne/Arduino_STM32/

 ## stm32 directory
-Examples that work with the "official STM core" @ https://github.com/stm32duino/Arduino_Core_STM32
+Examples that work with the "Official STM core" based on STM32Cube HAL @ https://github.com/stm32duino/Arduino_Core_STM32